-We do not see any RX queue packets as what we’ve seen in the data we collected on the VM to fabric direction.
-Therefore in this direction we don’t see any inter-core load balancing behavior as we’ve elaborated before.
-The reason is in this test vRouter is using VxLAN encapsulations for the fabric interface, which follows the "Run-to-completion model" that we’ve explained in chapter 3, i.e. one forwarding lcore polls for packets, make forwarding decision, and forward the packet out of the other interface.
+There aren’t any RX queue packets that we can seen in the data collected on the VM to fabric direction.
+Therefore in this direction, we don’t see any inter-core load balancing behavior as we’ve elaborated before.
+The reason is in this test vRouter is using VxLAN encapsulations for the fabric interface, which follows the run-to-completion model explained in Chapter 3, therefore, one forwarding lcore polls for packets, makes forwarding decision, and forwards the packet out of the other interface.

 This concludes our analysis to the bidirectional single flow traffic.
-As you can see, one benefit to have traffic generator/swapper built in lab environment is, we can fine tune the generator to send traffic in a very specific pattern, so that we can take a deep look at the counters and analyze the vRouter traffic forwarding behavior.
-This is very helpful for learning purpose.
-In production, you probably never expect to has such a "luxury" since the traffic pattern in the "field" is usually much more complex.
-But don’t worry, we can add more and more complexities to our traffic pattern so eventually you will see something close to what you would see in real life.
+As you can see, one benefit of having traffic generator/swapper built into lab environment is that you can fine tune the generator to send traffic in a very specific pattern, so that you can take a deep look at the counters and analyze the vRouter traffic forwarding behavior.
+This is very helpful for learning purpose, but in production, you probably never expect to have such a luxury since the traffic pattern in the field is usually much more complex.
+But don’t worry, you can add more and more complexities to our traffic pattern so eventually you will see something close to what you would see in real life.

-Next, we’ll add more flows in our testbed and check the result.
+Next, let’s add more flows in our testbed and check out the results.

-multiple flows
+Multiple Flows

-Here, we are sending 64 flows from PROX gen VM.
-To confirm the flow numbers we use flow -s command in contrail-tools:
+Now we are sending 64 flows from PROX gen VM.
+To confirm the flow numbers let’s use the flow -s command in contrail-tools:

-132 flows entries means 66 groups of flows in our test.
-The additional 2 groups of flows are the control flows between jump VM and gen VM.
-Good, let’s collect the traffic statistics.
+You can see 132 flows entries means 66 groups of flows in our test.
+The additional two groups of flows are the control flows between the jump VM and gen VM.
+Good, let’s collect the traffic statistics: